Edit and view your APN settings

 If your carrier allows it, you can view the APN settings on your iOS device in Settings > Cellular > Cellular Data Network.

-To edit the settings, tap each field and enter the details provided by your carrier.
+To change the settings, tap each field and enter the details from your carrier.
 The settings should save automatically.
-Depending on your carrier, you might not be able to edit the cellular data settings.
+Depending on your carrier, you might not be able to change the cellular-data settings.
 If your carrier needs a different APN setting, you might be able to use a configuration profile with the correct setting.

 Unless you're using a configuration profile, updating iOS resets any modifications made to the APN settings.
 If you edited your APN settings before updating iOS, these settings will reset to the default values.
 You might need to reapply your settings after an iOS update.